MRRaduan/chuck-norris-joke-generator/README.md

 Link to access: <a href="https://mrraduan.github.io/chuck-norris-joke-generator/" target="_blank">Chuck Norris Joke Generator</a>.

-How the name of this repo saied.
+How the name of this repo says.
 This is a chuck norris joke generator.

 Just a little study with ajax request.